-Matt Wallace What's In The Bag? - Hero Indian Open
+Matt Wallace What's In The Bag? - BMW International Open

 Wallace currently uses the Ping G400 driver in the LST (Low Spin Technology) model.

-He has average just over 307 yards on the European Tour this season and that length came in handy during the playoff as he hit an iron into the par-5 last in the playoff whilst Beef laid up.
+He averaged 300 yards off the tee in Germany, the ninth longest total in the field.

-As well as the G400 driver, Wallace also carries a Ping G400 3 wood and hybrid.
+As well as the G400 driver, Wallace also carries a Ping G400 3 wood and a Ping i200 2 iron.

-Wallace uses a mixed set of irons with Ping i200 irons from 3-5 and Ping iBlade irons from 6-9.
-His Greens in Regulation stats are impressive this season with an average of just over 71%.
+Wallace uses a mixed set of irons with Ping Prototype irons from 3-5 and Ping iBlade irons from 6-9.
+He hit 79.2% of Greens in Regulation at the BMW International Open to lead the field in that category.

-The 27-year-old has two new Ping Glide 2.0 Stealth wedges in the bag and a Glide 2.0 lob wedge.
+The 27-year-old has a new Ping Glide 2.0 Stealth wedge in the bag two Ping Prototype wedges.

-His putter is the Ping Sigma G Darby and his ball is the Titleist Pro V1x.
+His putter is the Ping Sigma G Darby and his ball is the Titleist Pro V1.

 He wears FootJoy’s Pro SL shoes as well as the Pro FLX glove.